TritonDataCenter/rfd/rfd/0026/README.md

 What are the NFS security requirements?

-At this point sdc-nfs does not support anything other than restricting to a specfic list of IPs, so we're planning to leave it open to any networks assigned to the container.
+At this point sdc-nfs does not support anything other than restricting to a specific list of IPs, so we're planning to leave it open to any networks assigned to the container.
 Is this a acceptable?

 ### Can we limit the number of NFS volumes a single container can mount?